EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ## Version 7.2
 ### Minor Features and fixed issues
 * Added all icons and iconset features to html export.
 Including custom iconsets.
+* Cell text/content now default to vertical-align bottom as data in excel cells are bottom-aligned by default.

 ## Version 7.1.1
 ### Minor Features and fixed issues